GaryBlackbourne/Automated-Irrigation-System/doc/dev-diary.md

 Espressif controllers can be developed with Arduino IDE, there own IDE, or platformIO.
 The choice for this project is platformIO, because of the comfortable code completion, function tracking and compatibility with both frameworks (Arduino / Espressif-SDK).

-Minor problems occcured during the first compile, after getting used to the environment problems were solved.
+Minor problems occurred during the first compile, after getting used to the environment problems were solved.
 A basic project was created, testing GPIO-s with a 'blink' functionality.